Briefing Presidential Advisors Can Add Hope to the Climate Debate

 Yes, we’ll have a 2020 climate election!

-Grassroots groups, joined as of July 3 by 20 presidential candidates, pushed back when the Democratic National Committee nixed holding a debate on our climate crisis.
-As support grew from activists, state DNC chairs, the DNC scheduled a vote by their committee members August 23.
-In parallel, a coalition of groups has begun to plan a Presidential Climate Summit in New York September 23; its form may depend on how the DNC votes.
-(The event’s status is in doubt after one sponsor’s actions led to sponsor withdrawals, but that will probably get quickly resolved.)
+Grassroots groups, joined by 20 presidential candidates, pushed back when the Democratic National Committee nixed holding a debate on our climate crisis.
+As support grew from activists, state DNC chairs, the DNC scheduled a vote by their committee members Aug.
+23. In parallel, media have stepped forward, with a CNN-hosted climate town hall planned for Sept.
+4 in New York including leading candidates and an MSNBC two-day forum in Washington DC Sept.
+19-20 with an hour for each candidate.

 Proposed San Francisco Bay Area Briefing for Climate Policy Advisors of ALL Presidential Campaigns

-Ideally before the August 23 DNC vote, or if not before Climate Week in September, we’re enlisting volunteers to organize a one-day Healthy Climate Briefing for climate policy advisors from all presidential campaigns about solutions that go beyond the 2050 goals to stay under 2°C or 1.5°C..
+Ideally before or after the climate forums and Climate Week in September, we’re enlisting volunteers to organize a one-day Healthy Climate Briefing for climate policy advisors from all presidential campaigns about solutions that go beyond the 2050 goals to stay under 2°C or 1.5°C..
 (This idea was sparked by our successful efforts with Governor Jay Inslee’s campaign, as we report at The 2020 Climate Election, Jay Inslee & Me.)
 Organizing the briefing will:

-- expand the agenda for that event — and influence debate questions;
+- expand the agenda for climate debates and influence debate questions;

 - spread the word about new, ambitious climate goals;